55c27d12/107961443/test01/README.md

 ### Limitation
 The reason why I choose bash script is because I usually use bash script for Linux operation.
 But Bash script is not good to handle complex logic requirment.
 However, it is good for automation scripting or startup script for userdata.

-### Remark
-I have attached the debug log to a file called execution.log

 ### Contributor

 Ivan Wong (2022-May-5)